iotaledger/integration-services/api/usage-audit-trail-GW.md

 `DELETE /channel/{channel-address}`

-Delete information of a channel with address _channel-address_.
+Delete information of a channel by using the _channel-address_.
 The author of a channel can delete its entry in the database.
 In this case all subscriptions will be deleted and the channel won’t be found in the system anymore.
 The data & channel won’t be deleted from the IOTA Tangle since its data is immutable on the tangle!

 _Body:_